Job outlooks for Early childhood educators and assistants

 Here are some key facts about Early childhood educators and assistants in the North Shore region:

-• Approximately 380 people worked in this occupation in May 2016.
+• Approximately 500 people work in this occupation.

 • Early childhood educators and assistants mainly work in the following sectors: